 Drumback can be understood as part of the generation that inherited breakbeat after its formative era and helped maintain it as a living format.
 That role matters historically: not every relevant figure is a pioneer, and scenes also depend on producers who sustain sound systems, DJ repertoires and regional continuity over time.

 Stylistically, the project aligns with the tougher and more functional side of breaks rather than with purely nostalgic revivalism.
-The likely reference points are bass-heavy club tracks, sharp percussion and arrangements built for momentum, with enough flexibility to sit alongside electro-leaning or bass-music-adjacent material.
+The reference points are bass-heavy club tracks, sharp percussion and arrangements built for momentum, with enough flexibility to sit alongside electro-leaning or bass-music-adjacent material.

-Without a stronger documentary trail, it would be speculative to assign specific labels, collaborations or landmark releases.
-What can be said with confidence is that Drumback belongs to the ecosystem of artists who keep breakbeat active through production and DJ use, especially in scenes where the genre has retained a loyal audience.
+Drumback belongs to the ecosystem of artists who keep breakbeat active through production and DJ use, especially in scenes where the genre has retained a loyal audience.